 As we shake off the exhaustion of the winter months and go through a change of season a lot of us are feeling frazzled, but a great way to keep your energy levels high and your afternoon dips low is by eating food that boosts your vitality levels and balances out your blood sugar levels.

 Food can be like medicine and health is wealth; we all know that while ‘discomfort food’ artificial, processed and refined food that comes in a packet like cookies, crackers, cake, crisps and chocolate bars may give us a brief burst of energy, soon after you’ll will get that familiar sleepy brain fog feeling as the carb cravings start to kick in.

 If you’re feeling tired at the moment, packing your meals with lots of healthy food will help you feel happier, more energetic and ready to go out and embrace the joys of springtime.

-Here are the top five fatigue-fighting foods that will not only burst your energy levels but also curb those carb cravings:
+Here are the top five fatigue-fighting foods that will not only boost your energy levels but also curb those carb cravings:

 Eating for energy is a wonderful way to fight fatigue, curb cravings, and combat afternoon dips.
 Try implementing these foods on a regular basis and watch your energy levels soar.

-Ashley Siedentopf is a Registered Nutritionist, certified Integrative Nutrition Health Coach, the soon to be author of Feed Your Self Fabulous, a cooking /health talk host for Ashfab Nutrition on youtube, and loves creating nutritious and delicious recipes free from gluten, cows milk, and refined sugar that make you feel and look fabulous from the inside out.
-If you’d like to do a one to one online consultation with her, you can book here.
+Ashley Siedentopf is a Registered Nutritionist, certified Integrative Nutrition Health Coach, the soon to be author of Feed Your Self Fabulous, a cooking /health talk host for Ashfab Nutrition on YouTube, and loves creating nutritious and delicious recipes free from gluten, cows milk, and refined sugar that make you feel and look fabulous from the inside out.
+If you’d like to do a one to one online consultation with her, you can book via her website.